chinapedia/wikipedia.abstract.en/Page/Piper_(plant).md

 The genus contains species suitable for studying natural history, molecular biology, natural products chemistry, community ecology, and evolutionary biology.[10]

-Piperine_crystals.jpglized piperine, extracted from black pepper (_Piper nigrum_)]] _Piper_ is a model genus for research in ecology and evolutionary biology.
+lized piperine, extracted from black pepper (_Piper nigrum_)]] _Piper_ is a model genus for research in ecology and evolutionary biology.
 The diversity and ecological importance of the genus makes it an obvious candidate for ecological and evolutionary studies, though not surprisingly, most research has focused on the economically important species _P. nigrum_ (black pepper), _P. methysticum_ (kava), and _P. betle_ (betel).

 The obligate and facultative ant mutualists found in some _Piper_ species have a strong influence on their biology, making them ideal systems for research on the evolution of symbioses and the effect of mutualisms on biotic communities.